Resources

 PGA to Mercalli table

-We can then use the perceived magnitude \(Mercalli(r)\) of a building distant \(r\) km from the epicenter to approximate the intensity of the earthquake in its epicenter \(Mercalli_0\) using the following formula:
+Then, all the perceived magnitudes are used to approximate the intensity of the earthquake in its epicenter \(Mercalli_0\) by inverting the following (heuristic) formula:

 \[ Mercalli(r) = \frac{Mercalli_0}{\left(\frac{r}{\mu} + 1\right)^2} \]